nuodb/nuodb-cp-docs/content/docs/administration/configure/canary-rollout.md

 The `CanaryRollout` custom resource is a job for rolling out a change progressively to a group of `Domain` and `Database` resources.
 A [JSON merge patch](https://datatracker.ietf.org/doc/html/rfc7386) represents the desired configuration change to resources matched by a label selector.
-The canary rollout is either created automatically by the system, manually using `kubectl` or via REST API [/cluster/canaryrollouts](https://nuodb.github.io/nuodb-cp-releases/api-doc/#put-/cluster/canaryrollouts/-name-) cluster-scoped resource.
+The canary rollout is either created automatically by the system, manually using `kubectl`, or via REST API [/cluster/canaryrollouts](https://nuodb.github.io/nuodb-cp-releases/api-doc/#put-/cluster/canaryrollouts/-name-) cluster-scoped resource.

 ## Canary rollout template